Note: This Privacy Policy is effective as of January 14, 2014

 What information do we collect?

-We collect information in two ways:
+We collect information in a few different ways:

-1) When you give it to us or give us permission to obtain it.
+1. When you give it to us or give us permission to obtain it.

 When you sign up for or use our products, you voluntarily give us certain information.
 This can include your name, profile photo, skigits, comments, likes, email address you used to sign up, and any other information you provide us.
 If you're using Skigit on your mobile device, you can also choose to provide us with location data.